 WhatsApp's enormous popularity stems primarily from sending complimentary messages between Android and Apple phones.
 Because of the app's simplicity and user-friendliness, WhatsApp has become indispensable for many people in maintaining social contacts.

-The massive increase in WhatsApp usage over the last few years has created many business opportunities.
+The massive increase in WhatsApp Chatbot usage over the last few years has created many business opportunities.
 With the arrival of the WhatsApp Business API in 2019, organizations can now maintain customer contact via WhatsApp.
 As a result, companies are now even more accessible to their customers.
 Indeed, this is a significant differentiator in service and the customer experience in competitive industries like retail.
+Hence the benefits of Whatsapp Chatbot are beyond major.

 On the other hand, customers expect a company to be available 24 hours a day, seven days a week, which can quickly strain customer service.
 As a result, connecting a chatbot to your WhatsApp is a good idea.